 8) How much did Martin Luther King Jr. propose be paid in reparations for slavery?

 9) How many U.S. presidential candidates did Martin Luther King Jr. endorse during his lifetime?

 10) True or False: Martin Luther King Jr. was an avid supporter of American Indian rights.

 1) King and Coretta Scott King were the parents of four children, two sons (Martin Luther King III and Dexter Scott King) and two daughters (Yolanda Denise King and Bernice Albertine King).

-2) Andre Braugher has not played Martin Luther King Jr. Oyelowo had a starring role as King in the 2015 feature film Selma, Burton (Star Trek’s Geordi La Forge) played King in one scene in the boxing biopic Ali (2001), and Jones played King in the 1982 TV miniseries Freedom to Speak.
+2) Andre Braugher has not played Martin Luther King Jr. Oyelowo had a starring role as King in the 2015 feature film Selma, Burton (Star Trek's Geordi La Forge) played King in one scene in the boxing biopic Ali (2001), and Jones portrayed King's in the 1982 TV miniseries Freedom to Speak.

 3) King was named the third greatest American, ranking just behind No. 1 Ronald Reagan and No. 2 Abraham Lincoln, and just ahead of No. 4 George Washington.

 4) Racism, poverty, and war.
 King said, "There are three urgent and indeed great problems that we face not only in the United States of America but all over the world today.
 That is the problem of racism, the problem of poverty and the problem of war."

 5) Author Mervyn A. Warren estimated in 2001 that King received more than 50 honorary degrees from colleges and universities.